catseye/Dungeons-of-Ekileugor/README.markdown

 (or your emulator), the first dungeon level is always the same one.
 However, things will quickly get more random as the game progresses.

+You will also notice that the game ends rather abruptly when you die.
+If you would like to see your final score (to see if you have beaten your personal record, for example), after the game ends, type:

+    ?au,dl

+This will display the amount of gold you accumulated, and the dungeon level you died on.

 Building
 --------